Daytona Beach, FL32124

 Mortgage and Risk — Daytona Beach, FL

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Daytona Beach, FL in that year was 712.
-81.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 63.0%.
-Of those, 18.0% were >90% loan to value.
-This is considered elevated, suggesting that mortgage risk is medium in Daytona Beach, FL.
-Investor activity in Daytona Beach, FL is low, as 4.0% of all loans are originated by investors.
-In 2023, 7.0% of all loans were cash-out refinances, suggesting few homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 712 mortgage originations in Daytona Beach, FL, of which 81.0% of loans were conventional mortgages.
+The average loan-to-value was 63.0%, with 18.0% above 90% LTV (elevated).
+This implies medium mortgage risk in Daytona Beach, FL.
+Investor activity is low, as 4.0% of loans were by investors.
+7.0% of loans were cash-out refinances, suggesting few homeowners are tapping equity.

 Mortgages